oneup03/VRto3D/README.md

 Checkout the [Compatibility List](https://github.com/oneup03/VRto3D/wiki/Compatibility-List) to see if a game has been tested

+## Hotkeys
+- Adjust Depth with `Ctrl + F3` and `Ctrl + F4`
+- Adjust Convergence with `Ctrl + F5` and `Ctrl + F6`
+    - If you swap between different convergence settings in-game, sometimes you will end up with black bars on the sides of the screen.
+So if you experience black bars, find a setting you like, save it, and then restart the game
+- Save all Depth & Convergence settings (including ones temporarily set with the `user_store_keys`) with `Ctrl + F7`
+- Toggle locking the SteamVR Headset Window to the foreground with `Ctrl + F8`
+- Toggle HMD Height between 0.1m and configured `hmd_height` using `Ctrl + F9`.
+This is useful for games that force a calibration on the "floor"
+- Check the [Controls](#controls) section and the Configuration table below to setup HMD camera controls for VR games (check the compatibility list to see if they are needed) and Luke Ross mods (not for other mods)
+- Check the [User Settings](#user-settings) section for instructions on setting up your own Depth and Convergence presets and also reference the Configuration table below

 ## Configuration

 - Modify the `vrto3d\resources\settings\default.vrsettings` for your setup: